oroinc/documentation/storefront/my_profile/index.rst

 Data Protection
 ^^^^^^^^^^^^^^^

+.. hint:: Read more on this topic in :ref:`Data Protection and Consent Management <user-guide--consents>`.

 To comply with the :ref:`General Data Protection Regulations in the EU (GDPR) <user-guide--consents>`, you need to be to provide your explicit consent to the application to process your personal data.
 All available consents are located in your profile under **Account Info**.

 Consents can be mandatory and optional: